Home > City Guides > Best Neighborhoods in Seattle for Families

 The Queen Anne neighborhood has a median purchase price of $908,813 and a median monthly rent of $1,894.
 This neighborhood is safer than 74% of the city.

-Located north of Seattle’s City Center, families will fall in love with the Queen Anne neighborhood of Seattle!
-Named after the Queen Anne architecture that characterizes the neighborhood, this area offers housing options like single-family homes and townhouses with lush yards on hilly streets.
-Seattle families living here will appreciate being close to quality public and private schools in Washington, like John Hay Elementary, McClure Middle School, and St. Anne School, as well as Seattle Pacific University.
-The neighborhood also offers plenty of family-friendly things to do in Seattle, including viewing stunning skyline views from the Space Needle, exploring global attractions like the Chihuly Garden and Glass, and playing at an abundance of parks like David Rodgers Park, SW Queen Anne Greenbelt, and Kerry Park.
+Located north of Seattle’s City Center, families will fall in love with the Queen Anne neighborhood!
+Named for the Queen Anne architecture that characterizes the area, this neighborhood offers single-family homes and townhouses with lush yards on hilly streets.
+Seattle families living here will appreciate being close to quality public and private schools, such as John Hay Elementary, McClure Middle School, and St. Anne School—as well as higher education opportunities at Seattle Pacific University.
+The neighborhood also provides plenty of family-friendly things to do in Seattle—including taking in skyline views from the Space Needle, exploring global attractions like the Chihuly Garden and Glass, and enjoying Queen Anne parks like David Rodgers Park, SW Queen Anne Greenbelt, and Kerry Park.

 Things to Do in Queen Anne

-Check out the latest bestseller, sign the kids up for a Summer of Learning, or attend literary events at the Queen Anne Branch of the Seattle Public Library.
-Marvel at a Planetarium show, check out the Tropical Butterfly House, or see the current science exhibits at the Pacific Science Center.
-Watch the kids create art in the Imagination Studio or put on their own production at the Bijou Theatre at Seattle Children’s Museum.
-See props from popular films like The Wizard of Oz, The Princess Bride, and the Harry Potter series, learn about iconic moments in pop culture, and more at the Museum of Pop Culture.
-Start your morning off with a Cappuccino and House Omelette or Huevos Rancheros at Queen Anne Cafe.
-Try different burgers like The Little Sammy Slider and Queen Animal Burger paired with an order of Carmel Corn Brussel Sprouts at Big Max Burger Co.
+Check out the latest bestseller, sign the kids up for a Summer of Learning, or attend literary events at the Seattle Public Library’s Queen Anne Branch.
+Marvel at a Planetarium show, check out the Tropical Butterfly House, or see rotating science exhibits at the Pacific Science Center.
+Watch the kids create in the Corner Workshop, explore air power in the Amazing Airways exhibit, or put on their own production at the Bijou Theatre at Seattle Children’s Museum.
+See props from popular films like The Wizard of Oz, or explore pop culture exhibits like Asian Comics: Evolution of an Art Form and Indie Game Revolution at the Museum of Pop Culture.
+Start your morning with Corned Beef N Hash, Eggs Benedict, and Silly Face Waffles from the family-friendly 5 Spot, which offers some of the best breakfast in Seattle.
+Try different Seattle burgers like The Little Sammy Slider and Queen Animal Burger paired with Brussel Sprouts at Big Max Burger Co.
 Order Italian favorites such as Bruschetta, Chicken Fettuccine, or Eggplant Parmesan at Domani.
 Or satisfy your sweet tooth with a scoop of the Honey Lavender, Strawberry, or Melted Chocolate ice cream in a waffle cone at Molly Moon’s.

-Activites in Queen Anne include a library, museums, live music, and restaurants.
+Activities in Queen Anne includes library, science center, museums, and restaurants.

 West Seattle

-The West Seattle neighborhood has a median purchase price of $715,152 and a median monthly rent of $1,812.
+The Ravenna neighborhood has a median purchase price of $715,152 and a median monthly rent of $1,812.
 This neighborhood is safer than 62% of the city.

-One of the best neighborhoods to buy a home in Seattle, West Seattle offers families a variety of affordable housing options ranging from beach-style condos and townhomes to cozy cottages and bungalows—many of which also offer spectacular views of the Olympic Mountains and The Cascades!
-Families living in West Seattle stay busy throughout the year with a wide variety of community events, like the West Seattle Summer Fest, West Seattle Farmers Market, and West Seattle Grand Parade.
-Even more family fun can be found at nearby recreational areas like Schmitz Preserve Park or Me-Kwa-Mooks Park!
-Of course, West Seattle offers residents more perks, including highly-rated West Seattle High School, Madison Middle School, Fairmount Park Elementary School, and more.
-As such an affordable Seattle neighborhood bursting with family-friendly activities, West Seattle is one of the best neighborhoods to live for families in Seattle.
+As one of the best neighborhoods in Seattle to buy a home, West Seattle offers families a variety of affordable housing options, including beach-style condos, townhomes, cozy cottages, and bungalows—many of which also offer spectacular views of the Olympic Mountains and the Cascades!
+Families living in West Seattle stay busy throughout the year with a wide variety of community events—including the West Seattle Summer Fest, West Seattle Farmers Market, and West Seattle Grand Parade.
+Even more fun can be found at nearby recreational areas and green spaces, such as Schmitz Preserve Park or Me-Kwa-Mooks Park!
+On top of that, West Seattle also offers families access to highly-rated schools like West Seattle High School, Madison Middle School, and Fairmount Park Elementary School, helping solidify it as one of the best Seattle neighborhoods for families.

 Things to Do in West Seattle

-Kayak, have a picnic, play a game of volleyball, or go rollerblading at Alki Beach Park.
-Join a bowling league or host your kid’s birthday at West Seattle Bowl.
-Admire the urban and natural beauty of Seattle and Elliot Bay at Hamilton Viewpoint Park.
-Enjoy views of Puget Sound and the Cascades while touring the functioning Alki Point Lighthouse.
-Sip a Latte while looking for new records at Easy Street Records & Cafe.
-Indulge in Hawaiian cuisine, including Fried Chicken Drumsticks, Mac & Kimcheese, and a Kalua Pork Plate, at Ma’ono.
-Enjoy classic Greek favorites such as Tzatziki, Moussaka, and the 8oz Lamb Burger at Ephesus Greek Restaurant and Ouzeri.
-Head to Lady Jaye for a bowl of Smoked Tofu Chili, Prime Bulgogi Short Rib Melt, or Cornmeal-Old Bay Crusted Fried White Prawns.
-Or grab a slice of Roasted Butternut Squash Pizza or Tarantino Pizza at Talarico’s Pizzeria.
+Go kayaking in Seattle, have a picnic, play a game of volleyball, or enjoy views of Puget Sound and the Cascades at the nearby lighthouse when you visit Alki Beach Park.
+Join a bowling league or host your kid’s birthday party at West Seattle Bowl.
+Bring your family to appreciate the urban and natural beauty of Seattle and Elliot Bay at Hamilton Viewpoint Park.
+Sip a latte while browsing best-selling records and retro classics at Easy Street Records & Cafe.
+Indulge in Hawaiian food in Seattle, including Fried Chicken Drumsticks, Mac & Kimcheese, and Cucumber Poke at Ma’ono.
+Enjoy classic American comfort food like the Last Stop Steak, Hamburger Sandwiches, and Big Willy’s Pork Chop on the patio of Endolyne Joe’s.
+Dig into the Smoked Tofu Banh Mi, Prime Bulgogi Short Rib Melt, or Fried Shrimp Po’Boy at the rustic Lady Jaye.
+Or grab slices of Seattle pizza like the Roasted Butternut Squash West Side or ‘Lil Devil from Talarico’s Pizzeria.

-Activities in West Seattle include parks, trails, shopping, and restaurants.
+Activities in West Seattle includes beach, parks, bowling, and restaurants.

-Moving to Seattle soon?
+Considering moving to Seattle?
 Extra Space Storage has convenient facility locations throughout the Seattle metro that can help with your transition.
 Find cheap storage in Seattle!

 Neighborhood statistics from AreaVibes